 The standard four LED array on the top shows you the remaining power in 25% chunks.
 There’s a power button on the side, and you can double press it to fire up the LED flashlight, which is a handy little extra that makes this a good choice for camping trips or to keep in the trunk of your car.
 EasyAcc includes a short 24-inch USB-to-USB-C cable and a USB-to-Micro USB cable that’s the same length in the box.
 It does support pass-through charging, so you can plug it in to charge and plug your phone into it to charge at the same time.

-We think you can expect at least four full charges for the majority of smartphones out there and probably more than that for phones with smaller batteries, like the iPhone 8.
-Weighing up the complete package, we think this is a good value for the money and worth considering if you need a lot of power and want a power bank that won’t take all night to charge up.
+We think you should expect four, at the least, full charges for the bulk of smartphones out there and most likely even more than that for phones with smaller batteries, like the iPhone 8.
+Adding up the total package, we think this is a good value for the money and well worth considering if you need a high quantity of power and want a power bank that won’t take all night to fully charge.

 Nimble 10K Portable Charger